Local education authorities in England and Wales: Reform

 The Education Act 1944 changed the requirements for delegation of functions from county councils to districts and boroughs.
 The population requirement for excepted districts became 60,000 or 7,000 pupils registered in elementary schools.
 The Local Government Act 1958 permitted any county district to apply for excepted district status.

 In 1965 the London County Council, Middlesex County Council and the councils of the county boroughs of Croydon, East Ham and West Ham were replaced by the Greater London Council.
 The twenty outer London boroughs became local education authorities, while a new Inner London Education Authority, consisting of the members of the GLC elected for the twelve inner London boroughs covering the former County of London was created.

 In 1974 local government outside London was completely reorganised.
 In the new metropolitan counties of England and Wales, metropolitan boroughs became LEAs.
 In the non-metropolitan counties the county councils were the education authorities.

 In 1986, with the abolition of the Greater London Council, the Inner London Education Authority became directly elected.
 This however only lasted until 1990, when the twelve inner London boroughs assumed responsibility for education.

-In 1989, under the Education Reform Act 1988, the LEAs lost responsibility for higher education, with all polytechnics and colleges of higher education becoming independent corporations.
+In 1989, under the Education Reform Act 1988, the LEAs lost responsibility for further education, with all polytechnics and colleges of higher education becoming independent corporations.

 A further wave of local government reorganisation during the 1990s led to the formation of unitary authorities in parts of England and throughout Wales, which became local education authorities.